3vangelos/3vangelos.github.com/_posts/2016-01-07-environments_in_xcode.markdown

 ## Configuration

 First of all you have to create a configuration for each environment you want.
-By default XCode already has Test and Release when you start a project.
+By default XCode already has Debug and Release when you start a project.
 In the example below I added one for Test.

 ![image](/assets/configs.png)